 Protection is necessary

-While Lyme disease in dogs can be a challenge to detect, with your veterinarian’s treatment plan, your furry friend will be enjoying all the joys of summer and everything it has to offer!
+While Lyme disease in dogs can be a challenge to detect, with your veterinarian’s treatment plan, your furry friend can enjoy all the joys the season has to offer!

 is a digital content writer and editor for Trupanion.
 She spends her workday writing for the Trupanion blog.
 She loves writing about pets, being inspired by pets, and luckily gets to hang out with her rescue dogs all day long.
 In her free time, she enjoys exploring and traveling with her family.
 Her work has been featured on the DOGTV blog, KitNipBox blog, Get Your Pet blog, Fansided, among many others.